Mechanism of transmembrane receptor activation

 The candidate should have a first or upper second (II.i) class degree in biochemistry or closely related subject and prior experience in molecular and cellular biology and in protein biochemistry.
-Experience in protein expression and purification, biophysical measurement of interactions and in protein crystallography would advantageous.
+Experience in protein expression and purification, biophysical measurement of interactions, fluorescence microscopy and in protein crystallography or cryoEM would highly advantageous.

-Informal enquiries can be addressed by email to Dr Hyvonen ([email protected]
+Informal enquiries can be addressed by email to Dr Hyvonen ([Email Address Removed]).

 Applicants are expected to apply either for BBSRC or MRC studentships that are awarded by University of Cambridge, or for the local studentships.
 These are highly competitive and only students with top grades have a chance of securing these.
 I am happy to discuss applications to competitive studentship programmes elsewhere.

 T. Cotton, G. Fischer, X. Wang, J. McCoy, M. Czepnik, T. B. Thompson, M. Hyvӧnen.
 Structure of the human pro-myostatin precursor and determinants of growth factor latency, 2017, bioRxiv, doi: 10.1101/153403.